 All you have to do is scan the latest headlines, and it becomes painfully obvious that cyber attacks are on the rise.
 In fact, brute force attacks rose 400 percent in the early months after the pandemic first hit, and users are three times more likely to click on phishing scam emails pertaining to the pandemic.

-Unfortunately, many organizations aren’t giving cybersecurity the attention it deserves, as we discussed in a recent blog article.
+Unfortunately, many organizations aren’t giving cybersecurity the attention it deserves, as we discussed in a recent blog article which focused on cybersecurity and COVID-19.
 All too often we encounter executives and business managers who believe their IT specialists or Managed Services Provider (MSP) have everything under control.
 That is often not the case, and we have seen many incidents in which an attack could (and should) have been prevented—if the right measures had been put in place from day one.

 In an effort to demonstrate just how important it is to take a proactive approach to security (and to go beyond what your MSP and IT staff can do), we want to share a real-world cybersecurity incident response event we just worked on.
 As you will see, what began as a seemingly innocent email turned into a full-blown cybersecurity incident.
 The company’s MSP gave them a false sense of security that everything was fine.
 Our cybersecurity experts, while doing an assessment, quickly uncovered a real threat and jumped into action.